evelyn-2022/CSNotes/FrontEnd/JavaScript/How JavaScript works behind the scene.md

 <img src="https://s2.loli.net/2022/02/27/MpqfN2vkU1VQsho.png" >

-we can use function declarations before they are actually declared in the code, because they are stored in the **variable environment object**, even before the code starts executing;
+We can use function declarations before they are actually declared in the code, because they are stored in the **variable environment object**, even before the code starts executing;

 Unlike functions, when we try to access a `var` variable before it's declared in a code, we don't get the declared value but we get _undefined_;